What is taxi insurance?

 Do not auto-renew: Compare taxi insurance quotes each year to see if you can make a saving or to ensure that you are not over-paying for your cover when you renew your current policy.

-No claims discount: Building up a no-claims bonus can have significantly reduce the cost of insuring a taxi.
+No claims discount: Building up a no-claims bonus can significantly reduce the cost of insuring a taxi.

 What information is required to get an insurance quote?